silicondsp/Ray_Tracing_Through_Ionosphere/README.md

   <p>
       The effort is to capture the setup used by Jones and Stephenson.
   </p>
-  With Mathematica&reg;   vast 3D Graphing capabilties are available as well as 2-D Graphing.
+  With Mathematica&reg;,   vast 3D Graphing capabilties are available as well as 2-D Graphing.
 Also easy to access Matrices and Arrays for analysis.
 At any rate getting the excellent work by Jones and Stephenson into Mathematica&reg; opens up a huge opportunity for Research and Development in the area of Ray Tracing through the IONOSPHERE. </p>
     <p style="margin-left:1em;">Note in FORTRAN Code Elevation at 90 Degrees is Vertical.</p>
     <p> <p style="margin-left:1em;">The GPL Copyright applies to the Mathematica&reg; Code. </p>
     <p align="center" style="margin-left:1em;"><img src="Documentation/Spherical_Coordinates.png" width="486" height="435" alt=""/></p>